Photogravure

 The Process in Brief

-1. A film positive from a photographic negative, digital file or artist’s marks on transparent material is created.
+1. A film positive is created from a photographic negative, digital file, or artist’s marks on transparent material.

 3. The dried gelatin tissue is exposed to the positive.
 During exposure the gelatin is hardened in proportion to the amount of light the gelatin receives through the positive.
 The action of light on the sensitized gelatin renders the more exposed areas of gelatin harder than the less exposed areas.